Multilingual Normalization of Temporal Expressions with Masked Language Models: Approach

 Our main contribution is a neural model for the second subtask, the normalization to a CIR.
 To the best of our knowledge, this has not been addressed with neural networks before.
 In this section, we detail all components of our approach.
 Information on the models that we apply for the first and third subtasks as well as an ablation study of directly predicting the normalized anchored value (without CIRs) are given in Section \ref{sec:experiments}.

-\textbf{Masked Language Modeling.} We model the task of assigning CIRs to temporal expressions as masked language modeling.
+\paragraph{Masked Language Modeling. } We model the task of assigning CIRs to temporal expressions as masked language modeling.
 In particular, we add TimeML annotations as inline information to the text sequences and mask the value field for prediction, e.g., "... <TIMEX3 type="DATE" value="\textbf{MASK}">yesterday</TIMEX3> ...".
 Note that those annotations could be the ground-truth annotations when applying the model on gold temporal expressions or predicted temporal expressions when using the model in the 3-step pipeline as described above.
 In our experiments, we train a transformer model for CIR prediction using the masked language modeling (MLM) objective.

-\textbf{Slot-Based Value Representation. } Using only a single mask token for the whole CIR would require the model to store all possible CIRs in its vocabulary.
+\paragraph{Slot-Based Value Representation. } Using only a single mask token for the whole CIR would require the model to store all possible CIRs in its vocabulary.
 Since it is not possible to enumerate, i.a., all possible dates, we model the CIRs as a fixed-length sequence of slots.
 In particular, we define 11 slots and use regular expressions to split the value field into slots in the training data.
 Figure \ref{fig:example} shows an example for the CIR ``UNDEF-year-05'' that is represented as the slots `` [PAD], [year], [05], [PAD], ..., [PAD]''.
-Details on the slots and regular expressions are given in the appendix.
+Details on the slots and regular expressions are given in Appendix~\ref{sec:appendix:values}.
 To cover the full vocabulary of CIRs, we introduce 200 new tokens to the vocabulary of the language model.\footnote{In our experiments, we compare our pre-defined slots to using subtokens from the language model tokenizer.}

-\textbf{Curriculum Learning. } Our slot-based representation with 11 slots per CIR results in 11 masks.
+\paragraph{Curriculum Learning. } Our slot-based representation with 11 slots per CIR results in 11 masks.
 To train the model on this task, we apply curriculum learning in the first half of the training.
 In particular, we start with masking only a single slot of the CIR and steadily increase the number of masks up to the maximum of 11.
-For the second half of the training, masking is applied to all slots.\footnote{Following the masking strategy of recent MLMs we mask the value slots with a probability of 70\%, annotated tokens with 15\%, types with 10\% and other text parts with 5\%. }
+For the second half of the training, masking is applied to all slots.
+We follow \citet{Devlin:Chang:NAACL:2019:Embeddings:BERT} and mask different parts of the input with different probabilities.
+In particular, we mask the value slots with a probability of 70\%, annotated tokens with 15\%, types with 10\% and other text parts with 5\%.